How to Subtract in Google Sheets with a Formula

 The Subtract Formula In Google Sheets

 For example, select the cell C3 in a Google Sheets spreadsheet.
 Enter the formula ‘=250-200’ in the fx bar, then press the Enter key.
-The total of 50 will appear in cell C3.
+50 will appear in cell C3.

 Subtract Dates in Google Spreadsheets

 Aside from integers and real numbers, you can also subtract dates with the subtraction formula.
 You can find the number of days between dates by entering the dates in spreadsheet cells and including their cell references in the formula.
 Enter the dates in the U.S. date format into Google Sheets, which is mm/dd/yyyy.

 Subtracting Cell Range Totals in Sheets